This post is the introduction to a five part series about being a conscious consumer.

 They also have a seriously awesome Instagram account (@GetRedressed) that I would definitely encourage following.
 A few of their September tips that I pinned included the following:

 Because these photos are from Instagram, I have included links to the pins I added to my boards.
-But you can find the direct photos by following their Instagram account!
+You can find the direct photos by following their Instagram account!

-Above, the tips include using baking soda to help remove stains, limiting ironing (which you know is great news to my ears), and putting your clothes in the freezer overnight to kill bacteria.
+Above, the tips include using baking soda to help remove stains, limiting ironing (which is great news to my ears), and putting your clothes in the freezer overnight to kill bacteria.

 Hate ironing as much as I do?
 Try these five tips!